deteque/dnstap-sensor/README.md

 - Git: git clone https://github.com/deteque/dnstap-sensor.git

 # Installation Overview
-Begin by creating a directory that will be used to store the DNSTAP-SENSOR configuration file and socket: mkdir -p /etc/dnstap
+Begin by creating a directory that will be used to store the DNSTAP-SENSOR configuration file and socket:<br>
+mkdir -p /etc/dnstap